realtim/livegazer/README.md

 *README is partially in russian as it was (totaly russian) initially*

-*livegazer* is a program to track changes on HTTP site.
+*livegazer* is a program to track changes on HTTP sites.

-# Goals

-*livegazer* полезен, чтобы не торчать все время в ЖЖ, а быстро вычитывать новое, только существенное. Возможно чтобы в `otdam_darom` отлавливать посты с ключевыми словами чтобы оперативно реагировать на новое.

-*livegazer* не предполагается на данный момент как инструмент для удобного просмотра журнала с картинками.
+It's goals are:

+* Track changes important to user
+* Rapidly notify about updates
+* Save user's time and attention

 # Description